 When the AAA Foundation asked drivers of all age groups about whether they'd engaged in these behaviors, approximately 70 percent of drivers ages 16 to 18 admitted they'd recently done these things while driving.
 Only seniors were less likely to have been texting, speeding or running red lights.
 But even among seniors ages 60 to 74, more than 67 percent said they had done these things.

-The drivers most likely to speed, text, or run red lights?
-Young adults between the ages of 19 and 24.
-This group of young people has had their license for long enough they appear to become more confident and more willing to engage in risky driving behaviors.
-However, they may not appreciate how big of a risk they are taking.
+The drivers most likely to speed, text, or run red lights were young adults between the ages of 19 and 24.
+Many drivers within this age group have had their licenses for long enough, so they appear to become more confident and more willing to engage in risky driving behaviors.
+However, they may not be aware of how big of a risk they are taking.

 Drivers in this 19 to 24 age group are not just slightly more likely to engage in dangerous behaviors either.
 According to the AAA study, drivers ages 19 to 24 were 1.6 times as likely as all drivers to read a text or an email while driving.
 They were about twice as likely to type an email or a text compared with all other drivers.
 Close to half of them said they had run red lights in the past month, while just 36 percent of all drivers admitted to going through a recently-changed traffic signal when it would have been safe for them to stop.
 And, drivers ages 19 to 24 were also about 1.4 times as likely as all drivers to admit they had driven too fast on a residential road, exceeding the speed limit by at least 10 miles-per-hour.

 When young adult drivers do these types of things, they are making the roads much more dangerous.
-The statistics speak for themselves when it comes to the high number of fatalities caused by drivers who go too fast, who don't pay attention when driving or who fail to respect the rules and stop at traffic lights.
-Young adult motorists need to understand how risky these behaviors are and stop doing them or they will continue to be a menace on the roads, putting everyone at risk of serious harm.
+The statistics speak for themselves when it comes to the high number of fatalities caused by drivers who go too fast, who don't pay attention when driving, who fail to respect the road rules, and who fail to stop at traffic lights.
+Young adult motorists need to understand how risky these behaviors are, so they don't put others at risk.

 Drivers who break the law or fail to use reasonable care behind the wheel may be found negligent in civil court.
 Although Florida is a no-fault system when it comes to auto accident liability, those who suffer more than $10,000 in damages can step outside the personal injury protection (PIP) system and assert a claim for additional damages against the negligent driver.